alanensastegui/subsights-marketing-site/lib/blog/content/how-to-write-prompts-that-actually-work.md

 These examples show the idea: every type of request gets its own recipe, so the AI knows what it’s handling and how to respond.
 With even a handful of clear workflows, your agent shifts from improvising to following a reliable playbook.

-The examples above are simplified.
-In a real prompt, each Action should name the exact [tool](https://openai.github.io/openai-agents-python/tools/) and spell out how to use it.
-Consider **workflow C**: instead of a vague instruction, you’d tell the agent to reach for \`calendar\_lookup\` and explain exactly how to apply it.
+In practice, though, you’ll want to take things a step further.
+Each Action should name the exact [tool](https://openai.github.io/openai-agents-python/tools/) and spell out how to use it.
+Consider **workflow C**: in practice you should have a tool for calendar lookups and you would explain to the agent exactly how to apply it.

 *C. Broad Event Inquiries*